 - Was a live-action role player as a young teenager (a bona fide nerd!)

 - Has been with Alex since 2004.

-- Owns two dogs, Ripley (a Pit bull) and Franks (a Great Dane - his girlfriend's name is Beans, it all works out) - both constant car-trip companions.
+- Owns three dogs, Ripley (a Pit bull), Franks (a Great Dane - his girlfriend's name is Beans, it all works out), and Beagle, a beagle.

 - Let Alex talk her into running the 2016 Honolulu marathon.
 Did not die or divorce afterwards.